For-profit organisations are reaping the rewards of inbound and outbound marketing.

 - Your message is consistent, as we mentioned above.
 Stick with the same strategy for the entire campaign, and identify which emotions you are trying to appeal to.
 Then, measure results, and adjust your tactics as necessary when the time comes to re-calibrate campaign settings.

 - You don’t go over-budget.
 Keep a close eye on what you’re spending, don’t just set and forget your campaigns.
 However, don’t skimp on the initial investment (getting the material made) – this is the most important part, in that it’s impossible to go back and re-shoot the ad or images without significant extra expenditure.
 Your campaigns will ultimately be built on this material, so it’s important to get it right.

 Remember, once you have the contact information of a current or potential donor, you need to consider this information as a business asset.
 Meaning, you need to figure out how you can make the most of this data, so that you’re not wasting the money your organisation spent developing this initial relationship.

 Ideally, in most organisations, this means having a good CRM and a means of developing personalised relationships with these donors.
 For example, calling contacts to touch base and potentially solicit donations.

 To complement your outbound campaigns, you need an effective inbound strategy to capture the interest of those exposed to your branding efforts.

 As we just discussed, having an incredible website which reflects your brand message is of utmost importance.
 However, this site also needs to be accessible.
-Meaning, at the very least, it shows up when someone Google searches your brand name.
+Meaning, it has good search visibility and at least shows up when someone Google searches your brand name.

 The topic of search engine optimisation (SEO) is probably a bit beyond the scope of this article.
 But it is a crucial aspect of getting your name out there as a charitable organisation.